-11. EQUITY BASED COMPENSATION
+11. EQUITY-BASED COMPENSATION

 In 2015, the Company established a Nonqualified Stock Option and Incentive Award Plan ("Incentive Plan") which provides for the ability to award equity compensation awards in the form of stock options, stock appreciation rights, restricted stock, and performance awards to eligible employees, consultants, directors, and other individuals who provide services to the Company, each as determined by the Compensation Committee of the Board of Directors.
-Amounts are in thousands except share data.

-As of March 31, 2016, the Incentive Plan provides for the issuance of up to 30,000,000 shares.
-The Company accounts for equity-based compensation expense in accordance with Accounting Standards Codification 718 Compensation-Stock Compensation ("ASC 718") and is reported within Operating Expenses and General and Administrative in the Consolidated Statements of Operations.
+As of September 30, 2016, the Incentive Plan provides for the issuance of up to 30.0 million shares.
+The Company accounts for equity-based compensation expense in accordance with Accounting Standards Codification 718 Compensation-Stock Compensation ("ASC 718") and is reported within operating expenses and general and administrative in the Consolidated Statements of Operations.

-Information on equity based compensation as of March 31, 2016 is as follows:
+Information on equity based compensation as of September 30, 2016 is as follows: